-Anglophone West School District requested of the Minister of Education and Early Childhood Development in their 2024-25 Capital Budget submittal that a new K-5 school to replace Forest Hill and Liverpool School with a combined catchment area.
-The existing schools were deficient in learning platforms and suboptimal support spaces.
-The design phase was approved as part of the Government's 2024-25 Capital Budget.
+Anglophone West School District requested of the Minister of Education and Early Childhood Development in their 2024-25 Capital Budget submittal that a new 6-8 Middle School replace the existing George Street Middle School, located in Fredericton, New Brunswick.
+The land purchase was approved as part of Government's 2024-25 Capital Budget, with the designed proposed to commence in the 2025-26 budget year.